luozhouyang/dockerfiles/README.md

 sh docker_installation_ubuntu.sh
 ```

-When this commanc finishes, you need to logout and login again.
+When this command finishes, you need to logout and login again.

 Enjoy yourself with docker!